Pancreatic cancer at any stage can create challenges in a patient’s diet and change nutritional needs.

 - Citrus fruits (oranges and tangerines): a good source of soluble fiber and vitamin C (1 serving = about the size of a baseball or ¾ cup orange/mandarin sections).
 Please note: If you’re curious about grapefruit, please discuss with your pharmacist or doctor, due to possible drug interactions.

-For more information on other nutrient-rich foods that are good for pancreatic cancer patients, or to get a copy of our nutrition booklet, please call Patient Central at 877-272-6226 to speak with an Associate.
+For more information on other nutrient-rich foods that are good for pancreatic cancer patients, or to get a copy of our nutrition booklet, please call PanCAN Patient Services at 877-272-6226 to speak with an Case Manager.